colorful-asteroid/colorful-asteroid/README.md

   >  ¯\_(ツ)_/¯ ~Moose

 ## How to Get Started ##
-Visit www.colorful-asteroid.com, and create a survey.
+Visit www.reflectiv.futbol, and create a survey.
 Both organizers and participants can add topics to the survey.
 Once finalized, participants can give each item a score and leave brief feedback.
 Organizers can go over and export feedback.

 ## Customer Quote ##
   > This process was a great improvement.
 I'm much more comfortable leaving feedback now.

-## Closing and Call to Action ##
-Improve your feedback process today with Colorful-Asteroid!
+### Improve your feedback process today with Reflectiv! ###